JCalago02/uiuc-course-search/Database Writer/README.md

 # UIUC-Database-Writer
-All of the functions used to populate the UIUC GenEd Database for the course finder website
+All of the functions used to populate the UIUC GenEd Database for the course finder website.
+To use, run DatabaseWriter.py